YasinMahmoudi/bmi-calculator/README.md

-# Getting Started with Create React App
+# BMI Calculator

+This web application simply calculate BMI in the simplest way using the common BMI formula

+## Acknowledgements

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+ -This project was bootstrapped with  [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts